Cheesemans' Ecology Safaris

 Binoculars.
 Having the right pair of binoculars can really enhance your safari experience.
 Read our background information and recommendations on how to buy the right pair for you.

-Electrical socket adapters and converters.
+Electrical Socket Adapters and Converters.
 Electricity by Country Wiki contains a concise table with socket images that you can use to pack the correct adapters.
-Also, read an easy-to-understand explanation of electricy around the world.
+Also, read an easy-to-understand explanation of electricity around the world.